Quarterly Market Commentary

 What's happened since the last report?

-The following commentary represents the opinions and analysis of Doug Nelson, Portfolio Manager and Founder, Nelson Portfolio Management Corp. and Lynda Harris, Portfolio Manager, Nelson Portfolio Management Corp. as of June 30th, 2024.
-The market and index returns noted below are based on the price changes for each quoted item for the period ending Friday, June 28th, 2024 unless stated otherwise.
-Throughout this report, whenever I / we reference a specific market or sector, we use the data from a specific Exchange Traded Fund (ETF) that is meant to mirror the returns of the index.
-When I / we do this, we are sharing with you the Symbol of that ETF so that you can do your own research and can mirror some of the analysis that we have done.
+The following commentary represents the opinions and analysis of Doug Nelson, Portfolio Manager and Founder, NPMC- and Lynda Harris, Portfolio Manager, NPMC as of January 2nd, 2025.
+The market and index returns noted below are based on the price changes for each quoted item for the period ending Tuesday, December 31st, 2024 unless stated otherwise.
+Throughout this report, whenever we reference a specific market or sector, we use the data from a specific Exchange Traded Fund (ETF) that is meant to mirror the returns of the index.
+When we do this, we are sharing with you the Symbol of that ETF so that you can do your own research and can mirror some of the analysis that we have done.
 When we reference returns throughout this report, we are quoting all index returns as total returns which include both capital gains as well as any cash distributions, such as dividends or interest unless otherwise noted.
 Market Statistics: Source: https://ycharts.com

 Data Source: https://ycharts.com.
 Data compiled by Nelson Portfolio Management Corp.